logo

 What's next

-• Investigate the use of existing on-farm technology to identify indicators of heat stress before and after it occurs.
-Technology will allow us to gather data from larger herds without needing to manually observe cow respiration.
+The scope of the research is being widened to investigate the use of existing on-farm technology to identify indicators of heat stress before and after it occurs.
+The research is currently examining sensory data collected from collars and rumen bolus to understand a cows’ individual heat stress response.
+Technology will facilitate gathering data from larger herds without needing to manually observe cow respiration in the paddock.

 How this will help farmers

-The results of this research will help us develop digital technologies that monitor and inform farmers when cows are likely to experience heat stress, so they can take preventative action.
+The results of this research will be used in the development of tools and technologies that can monitor and inform when cows are likely to experience heat stress and will support proactive management to keep your cows cool.

 Dr Kirsty Verhoek, Project Lead